Skip to content

 http://127.0.0.1:8000/callback/

-8. You will be presented with your newly generated credentials that are required for setting up the backend.
+8. You will be presented with your newly generated credentials, which are required for setting up the backend.